TimeMAE: Self-Supervised Representations of Time Series with Decoupled Masked Autoencoders: The Proposed TimeMAE

 \subsection{Problem Definitions}

-We introduce these used notations and the problem definition. $\mathbb{D} = {(X^1, y^1), (X^2, y^2),..., (X^n,y^n)}$ is a dataset containing a collection of pairs $(X^i, y^i)$, in which $n$ denotes the number of examples and $X^i$ denotes the univariate or multivariate time series with its corresponding label denoted by $y^i$.
+We begin by introducing the notations and formally defining the problem setting to establish a clear foundation for the subsequent methodology. $\mathbb{D} = {(X^1, y^1), (X^2, y^2),..., (X^n,y^n)}$ is a dataset containing a collection of pairs $(X^i, y^i)$, in which $n$ denotes the number of examples and $X^i$ denotes the univariate or multivariate time series with its corresponding label denoted by $y^i$.
 We represent each time series signals as $X= [x_1, x_2, ..., x_T] \in\mathbb{R}^{m\times T}$ where $m$ is the number of channels and $T$ is the number of measurements over time.
-Given a set of unlabeled time series data, self-supervised learning for time series aims to obtain transferrable time series representations, which can facilitate the capacity of time series classification tasks.
+Given a set of unlabeled time series data, self-supervised learning for time series aims to obtain transferable time series representations, which can facilitate the capacity of time series classification tasks.
+Such representations are expected to capture both local temporal dependencies and global structural patterns, enabling reliable performance across diverse datasets and application scenarios.